ko1/rubyhackchallenge/EN/3_practice.md

 p 1.add(4.5) #=> 5.5
 ```

-Below is one possible solution for implementing `Integer#add?`:
+Below is one possible solution for implementing `Integer#add`:

 ```diff
 Index: numeric.c